 - Nutrition values are an estimate only

 This recipe was originally published October 4, 2017.
-It was most recently updated on October 30, 2018.
+Last edited, updated, and republished October 2, 2021.